 Common Career Mistakes and How to Avoid Them

-Are you doing everything to grow the status of your career without success?
-Have you ever asked yourself why your coworker or friend gets promoted, while you’re still in the same place?
-The truth is, most of us make mistakes in our work that slow down the pace of growth.
-Read on to learn about these mistakes and learn how to prevent them.
+Are you trying everything to grow the status of your career with no success?
+Have you ever considered why your friend or colleague is promoted while you’re still stuck in the same position?
+It’s true that a lot of us make mistakes in our work that slow down growth.
+Keep reading to discover these mistakes and ways they can be avoided.

 Key Takeaways